fklappan/WorkoutLog/docs/adr/0007_license_info.md

 ## Consequences

-All ViewModel classes have to be refactored and state classes have to be implemented.
-Therefore also the unit tests have to be altered to fit the new logic.
+A new fragment containing a WebView has to be implemented.